Skip to main content

 Bubble Map

-Bubble Maps show aggregated values in precise locations with each bubble area being proportional to the value being represented - the higher the value, the bigger the bubble.
-These are best suited for comparing proportions of values over geographic regions, like for example the sales amount in different locations.
+Bubble Maps show aggregated values in precise locations with each bubble area being proportional to the value being represented.
+The higher the value, the bigger the bubble.
+These are best suited for comparing proportions of values over geographic regions, such as the sales amount in different locations.

 bubble-map